-7.0 INSPECTION OF ROOF ASSEMBLY DURING INSTALLATION 72 Inspection List (Continued) Check that the fasteners are of the specified type, size, length, finish and spacing.
+Check that the fasteners are of the specified type, size, length, finish and spacing.
 Check that the fasteners are not loose or stripped.
-Check that the sealing washers are h full contact with the flashing surface and not distorted, split cr otherwise damaged.
+Check that the sealing washers are h full contact with the flashing surface and not distorted, split or otherwise damaged.

 Along the rakes, high eave transitions and fixed penetrations, check that the flashing is not constrained and will allow for the roofs expansion/contraction movement.

+7.0 INSPECTION OF ROOF ASSEMBLY DURING INSTALLATION

+7.2 Inspection List (Continued)

+L. SURFACE CONDITIONS

-L SURFACE CONDITIONS Damaged roof system surfaces are subject to corrosion and performance problems and may void the material and performance warranties.
-Check that the panel and flashing surfaces are not being subjected to abusive conditions such as: careless handling of panels and flashing, excessive roof traffic, abrasive or contaminated footwear, rough handling of materials, tools and equipment, cr contact with abrasive materials cr residue.
-Check that the panel and flashing surfaces are not being subjected to exposed metal objects and materials left a, the roof such as: tools, material drop-off, fasteners, wire, staples, drill and nibbler chips, saw and file particles. h the process of rusting, these materials will absorb the panel's protective coating, thus leaving the panels exposed to rusting.
-Check that the panels and flashing are not being subjected to long term wet conditions such as: standing water, consistent sources of steam, mist, spray, dripping cr runoff, wet debris, wet insulation or other moisture holding material.
+Damaged roof system surfaces are subject to corrosion and performance problems and may void the material and performance warranties.

+Check that the panel and flashing surfaces are not being subjected to abusive conditions such as: careless handling of panels and flashing, excessive roof traffic, abrasive or contaminated footwear, rough handling of materials, tools and equipment, or contact with abrasive materials or residue.

+Check that the panel and flashing surfaces are not being subjected to exposed metal objects and materials left on the roof such as: tools, material drops, fasteners, wire, staples, drill and nibbler chips, saw and file particles.
+These materials will rust and absorb the panel's protective coating.
+This degradation of the protective coating will expose the panel itself to corrosion and rusting.

+Check that the panels and flashing are not being subjected to long term wet conditions such as: standing water, consistent sources of steam, mist, spray, dripping or runoff, wet debris, wet insulation or other moisture holding material.

 Check that the panels and flashing are not subjected to direct contact or runoff from corrosive materials such as: copper pipes and flashing, uncured cement, treated lumber anti-icing chemicals, strong solvents or other corrosive materials.

 Check that graphite pencils were not used to mark on unpainted surfaces.
 The graphite marks can cause rusting.
-Check that the roof materials are not subjected to damaging heat such as cutting torches, abrasive blades etc. M. UNSPECIFIED MATERIALS Use of the wrong materials may cause installation and performance problems and may void the performance and material warranties.
-Check that all installed roof system materials, especially sealants and fasteners are only those which are provided or specified by Mueller Inc. for you specific project and are used only as specified by this installation guide.
+Check that the roof materials are not subjected to damaging heat such as cutting torches, abrasive blades etc.

+M. UNSPECIFIED MATERIALS

+Use of the wrong materials may cause installation and performance problems and may void the performance and material warranties.

+Check that all installed roof system materials, especially sealants and fasteners are only those which are provided or specified by Mueller, Inc. for you specific project and are used only as specified by this installation guide.

-Mueller Inc. cannot be responsible for the performance of roof materials that are not provided or specified by Mueller Inc.
+Mueller, Inc. cannot be responsible for the performance of roof materials that are not provided or specified by Mueller, Inc.